The Response of Laser Interferometric Gravitational Wave Detectors Beyond the Eikonal Equation: Discussion

 \section{Discussion}

-We have determined the response of laser interferometric gravitational wave detectors one order beyond the eikonal equation, by solving also the transport equations for the scalar amplitude and the polarisation.
-For this, we have modelled the emission of monochromatic plane waves, described their propagation and reflection, as well as their behaviour at beam splitters.
-The final result for the interferometric output intensity encompasses \GW-induced perturbations of the optical path length (via the eikonal $\psi$), modulations of the optical frequency (as given by the time-component of the local wave vectors $K$), scintillations (described by the amplitudes $\Aa$), and rotation of the polarisation vectors $E$ via the gravitational Faraday effect.
+We have determined the response of laser interferometric gravitational wave detectors at one order of accuracy beyond the eikonal equation by solving also the transport equations for the scalar amplitude and the polarisation vector.
+To this end, we have modelled the emission of monochromatic plane waves, described their propagation and reflection, as well as their behaviour at beam splitters.
+The final result for the interferometric output intensity encompasses \GW-induced perturbations of the optical path length (via the eikonal $\psi$), modulations of the optical frequency (as given by the time-component of the local wave vectors $K$), and scintillations (described by the amplitudes $\Aa$), but was found to be independent of the perturbation of the polarisation vector $E$ arising from a non-trivial holonomy integral along the light rays.

-The analysis presented here goes beyond previous results which have either allowed for arbitrary \GW\ incidence angles but were restricted to the level of the eikonal equation \cite{Montanari1998}, or have described amplitude and polarisation effects but were restricted to special alignments \cite{Calura1999}.
+The analysis presented here goes beyond previous results which have either allowed for arbitrary \GW\ incidence angles but were restricted to the level of the eikonal equation \cite{Montanari1998}, or have described amplitude and polarisation effects but were restricted to special alignments \cites{Cooperstock1993,Calura1999,Lobato2021}.
 Moreover, the analysis here does not rely on unidimensional approximations such as in Refs.~\cites{Lobo1992,Tarabrin2007}, and the result is well-behaved also for small angles between the \GW\ and \EM\ wave vectors, where calculations based on the vector potential often find difficulties \cite{Park2021}.